-►Delete Boot Option
+►Delete Boot Options

-This feature allows the user to select a EFI boot device to delete from the boot priority list.
+This feature allows the user to select a boot device to delete from the boot priority list.
+Select UEFI: Built-in EFI Shell to delete it from the boot priority list which will prevent system boot from the UEFI Shell.
+The options are Select One to Delete and UEFI: Built-in EFI Shell.

-Delete Boot Option

-Select the desired boot device to delete.

-7-7 Security
+7-6 Security